Muchachitas como tú: Original cast returns for special appearances

 For this version, Laura León, best known as La Tia Carmen, returns to Televisa.
 Producer Emilio Larrosa and his team wrote a special character for her.
 This new character will guide the Muchachitas through their troubles.
 Laura León originally played Esther in the original version of Muchachitas.

 The actor who portrays Pancho (Leticia's father) on the current version of the show acted as Abel Federico's assistant on the previous Muchachitas.

-Kate del Castillo (Leticia) and Cecilia Tijerina (Mónica) make special appearances in this telenovela, they both received their big breaks in 1991 when they appeared in the first Muchachitas.

 Music group

 At the end of this telenovela, the four Muchachitas will form a group and record an album.